johankardell/k3sdemo/README.md

 nginx-deployment-nores   0/3     0            0           68s
 ```

 Azure policy is controlling the behaviour within the cluster through gatekeeper functionality.
+This is of course a problem, since the Flux config always will be _non-compliant_ as long as we have this misconfiguration.

 # Create Lab server 2